Fed Focus

 Of course, all approaches are driven by very different visions of the world, of money, finance, the role of the state in the economy, and different theories of value.
 Historically and ideologically situated, they all raise questions regarding the development of central bank mandates, and the profound ways in which they matter.

 The first view assumes central banks and supervisors are “guardians of financial stability,” that money is neutral, markets are stable, and the state has a role in righting capsized markets.
 Since financial systems are vulnerable to extreme climate events that in turn limit central bankers’ ability to manage inflation, addressing climate change falls within central bank mandates.
-Under this outlook, CBFSs could contribute to the green transition by measuring climate-related risks, with forward-looking climate stress tests—already underway—and layout the outlines of how climate change could affect the structure of monetary regimes.
+Under this outlook, CBFSs could contribute to the green transition by measuring climate-related risks, with forward-looking climate stress tests—already underway—and lay out the outlines of how climate change could affect the structure of monetary regimes.
 Through their actions central bankers contribute to climate risks both directly and indirectly, and so have double materiality.
 This view is limited both by the fact that climate risks are hard to measure, and even good measurement would not insure responsible capital allocation, all making it unclear that central banks may not be able to carry out their stability/price mandate as climate extremes intensify.

 The second and more pro-active view assumes money is not-neutral, and has long-term impacts on the economy, especially in production; financial markets are not efficient and regularly misallocate capital; and the state has both a market creating and shaping role.
 CBFSs have “significant power” over finance, which in turn has significant power over the economy, while the radical uncertainty engendered by climate change means that worst case scenarios, catastrophic for human civilization, cannot be excluded.
 Central proposals include requiring regulated institutions to submit transition plans, provide financing at low interest rates for low-carbon activities, and a “green QE” under which banks would purchase publicly issued low-carbon bonds.
 A major drawback to this outlook is political, central banks would be taking on social issues that should fall to elected governments, filling that void.
 Another is practical, even pro-active central banks cannot succeed on their own.
 Goals could clash, and greenflation will almost certainly cause instability—to put it mildly!—in certain sectors.
 Again it’s not clear inflation mandates can be managed under this approach, and a change of mandate could be necessary.
 (Oman et al. do not endorse any one approach.
 Theirs is more of a public-service piece.)